klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 ## Setup

 In order to set up the trace viewer you need to place special "markers" in your code.
 These markers are simple register writes to the ITM (Instrumentation Trace Macrocell) peripheral.
-The values that have to be written differ based on plot you'd like to represent:
+The values that have to be written differ based on plot you'd like to represent.

 ### Digital plots